-Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Bat Maternity Colonies Rationale: Known locations of forested bat maternity colonies are extremely rare in all Ontario landscapes.
+Habitat Wildlife Species Can didate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Bat Maternity Colonies Rationale: Known locations of forested bat maternity colonies are extremely rare in all Ontario landscapes.
 Big Brown Bat Silver-haired Bat Maternity colonies considered SWH are found in forested Ecosites.
 All ELC Ecosites in ELC Community Series: FOD FOM SWD SWM Maternity colonies can be found in tree cavities, vegetation and often in buildings (buildings are not considered to be SWH).
 Maternity roosts are not found in caves and mines in Ontario.
-Maternity colonies located in Mature deciduous or mixed forest stands with &gt;10/ha large diameter (&gt;25 cm dbh) wildlife trees.
+Maternity colonies located in Mature deciduous or mixed forest stands with >10/ha large diameter (>25 cm dbh) wildlife trees.
 Female Bats prefer wildlife tree (snags) in early stages of decay, class 1-3 or class 1 or 2.
 Silver-haired Bats prefer older mixed or deciduous forest and form maternity colonies in tree cavities and small hollows.
-Older forest areas with at least 21 snags/ha are preferred: Maternity Colonies with confirmed use by; &gt;10 Big Brown Bats &gt;5 Adult Female Silver- haired Bats The area of the habitat includes the entire woodland or a forest stand ELC Ecosite or an Ecoelement containing the maternity colonies.
+Older forest areas with at least 21 snags/ha are preferred.
+Maternity Colonies with confirmed use by; - >10 Big Brown Bats - >5 Adult Female Silver- haired Bats The area of the habitat includes the entire woodland or a forest stand ELC Ecosite or an Ecoelement containing the maternity colonies.
 Evaluation methods for maternity colonies should be conducted following methods outlined in the "Bats and Bat Habitats: Guidelines for Wind Power Projects".
 SWHMiST Index #12 provides development effects and mitigation measures.
 Moderate to high potential Forest ecosites were identified along the natural corridor south and west of proposed developments.
-Mature deciduous trees were identified as having qualities that indicate suitable bat maternity habitat.
-Moderate to high potential Forest ecosites extend south and west from the Study Area radius.
-It is assumed from air- photo interpretation that these forests are similar in age and composition to those identified through ELC.
-Turtle Wintering Areas Rationale: Generally sites are the only known sites in the area.
+Mature deciduous trees were identified as having qualities that indicate suitable bat maternity habitat. and west from the Study Area radius.
+It is assumed from airphoto interpretation that these Areas Rationale: Generally sites are the only known sites in the area.
 Sites with the highest number of individuals are most significant.
 Midland Painted Turtle Special_Concern: Northern Map Turtle Snapping Turtle Snapping and Midland Painted Turtles; ELC Community Classes; SW, MA, OA and SA, ELC Community Series; FEO and BOO Northern Map Turtle; Open Water areas such as deeper rivers or streams and lakes with current can also be used as over- wintering habitat.
 For most turtles, wintering areas are in the same general area as their core habitat.
 Water has to be deep enough not to freeze and have soft mud substrates.
 Over-wintering sites are permanent water bodies, large wetlands, and bogs or fens with adequate Dissolved Oxygen.
 Man-made ponds such as sewage lagoons or storm water ponds should not be considered SWH.
 Presence of 5 over-wintering Midland Painted Turtles is significant.
 One or more Northern Map Turtle or Snapping Turtle over- wintering within a wetland is significant.
 The mapped ELC ecosite area with the over wintering turtles is the SWH.
-If the hibernation site is withir a stream or river, the deep-water pool where the turtles are over wintering is the SWH.
+If the hibernation site is within a stream or river, the deep-water pool where the turtles are over wintering is the SWH.
 Over wintering areas may be identified by searching for congregations (Basking Areas) of No potential Wetland ecosites were not identified within the Study Area.
-Low potential Surrounding areas are mostly residential subdivisions or commercial complexes.
+Surrounding areas are mostly residential subdivisions or commercial complexes.
 It is possible that wetland conditions suitable for this SWH exist to the south and west of the Study Area, though air photo interpretation did not indicate any wetland areas in that direction.